Turan: Avesta

 The oldest existing mention of Turan is in the Farvardin yashts, which are in the Young Avestan language and have been dated by linguists to about 2500 years ago.
 According to Gherardo Gnoli, the Avesta contains the names of various tribes who lived in proximity to each other: "the Airyas [Aryans], Tuiryas [Turanians], Sairimas [Sarmatians], Sainus [Sacae] and Dahis [Dahae]".
-In the hymns of the Avesta, the adjective Tūrya is attached to various enemies of Zoroastrism like Fraŋrasyan (Shahnameh: Afrāsīāb).
+In the hymns of the Avesta, the adjective Tūrya is attached to various enemies of Zoroastrianism like Fraŋrasyan (Shahnameh: Afrāsīāb).
 The word occurs only once in the Gathas, but 20 times in the later parts of the Avesta.
 The Tuiryas, as they were called in Avesta, play a more important role in the Avesta than the Sairimas, Sainus and Dahis.
 Zoroaster himself hailed from the Airya people but he also preached his message to other neighboring tribes.

 According to Mary Boyce, in the Farvardin Yasht, "In it (verses 143–144) are praised the fravashis of righteous men and women not only among the Aryas (as the "Avestan" people called themselves), but also among the Turiyas, Sairimas, Sainus and Dahis; and the personal names, like those of the people, all seem Iranian in character".
 Hostility between Tuirya and Airya is indicated also in the Farvardtn Yast (vv.
 37-8), where the Fravashis of the Just are said to have provided support in battle against the Danus, who appear to be a clan of the Tura people.
 Thus in the Avesta, some of the Tuiryas believed in the message of Zoroaster while others rejected the religion.

 Similar to the ancient homeland of Zoroaster, the precise geography and location of Turan is unknown.
 In post-Avestan traditions they were thought to inhabit the region north of the Oxus, the river separating them from the Iranians.
 Their presence, accompanied by incessant wars with the Iranians, helped to define the latter as a distinct nation, proud of their land and ready to spill their blood in its defense.
 The common names of Turanians in Avesta and Shahnameh include Frarasyan, Aghraethra, Biderafsh, Arjaspa Namkhwast.
 The names of Iranian tribes including those of the Turanians that appear in Avesta have been studied by Manfred Mayrhofer in his comprehensive book on Avesta personal name etymologies.